1993 Solingen arson attack: Background

 In the early 1990s after German reunification, foreigners and especially asylum seekers were very controversial in Germany.
 The CDU party and the tabloid newspaper Bild Zeitung were the main forces calling for limiting their numbers.

-Several instances of anti-foreigner (xenophobic) violence preceded the Solingen attack.
+Several instances of anti-foreigner hate crime preceded the Solingen attack.
 In December 1988, a German extreme-right militant, Josef Seller, set fire to the "Habermeier Haus" building in Schwandorf, Bavaria, killing the Turkish couple Fatma and Osman Can, together with their son Mehmet.
 The arson attack also took the life of a German citizen, Jürgen Hübner.
 In September 1991, violent disturbances in Hoyerswerda forced the evacuation of an asylum seeker's hostel.
 During the three-day riot of Rostock-Lichtenhagen in August 1992, several thousand people surrounded a high-rise building and watched approvingly while militants threw Molotov cocktails.
 The Vietnamese inhabitants barely managed to survive by fleeing to the roof.
-In November 1992, an arson in Mölln perpetrated by extreme-rightist youth killed three Turks.
+In November 1992, an arson in Mölln perpetrated by right-wing youth killed three Turks.

-In December 1992, large demonstrations protesting against xenophobia took place all over Germany, with over 700,000 participants.
+In December 1992, large demonstrations protesting against xenophobia ("Ausländerhass") took place all over Germany, with over 700,000 participants.

 Several Neo-Nazi groups were outlawed by the end of 1992.

 On 26 May 1993, three days before the attack, the German Bundestag had resolved to change the German constitution (the Grundgesetz) to limit the numbers of asylum seekers.
 Previously, the constitution had granted every political refugee in the world a direct right to refugee status in Germany.

 The Solingen attack, with five people killed, was the most severe case of anti-foreigner violence in Germany at that time.
 One week later, an arson attack on a house in Frankfurt am Main, with 34 foreigners inside, was detected early and there were no deaths.
 A case of arson in an asylum seeker's hostel in Lübeck in 1996 in which 10 people died was never solved.